 - Discard the old water and fill the bucket with clean tap water or bottled drinking water.

 - Add the replacement water slowly to the tank.
-Add half the water, and then the remaining water, so as not to unsettle your betta too much.
+Add half the water, then the remaining water to not unsettle your betta too much.